cPanel Price Increase And Alternative Control Panels

-On July 2nd, 2019 cPanel announced a massive pricing increase that will apply to all partners.
-They are claiming that pricing has not changed in 20 years and that a price increase is long overdue.
-It saddens us how disconnected Oakley Capitol (the new owners of cPanel, Plesk and WHMCS) is from the ever changing landscape of the hosting industry.
-They are correct with today’s hardware web hosts are able to allocate more accounts per server.
-What they fail to understand is 20 years ago we charged $20 per month for a shared web hosting package, today we charge $5.
-Many of our competitors and even our own customers charge a lot less.
+On July 2nd, 2019 cPanel implemented a significant cost increase that will affect all partners.
+They’re stating that pricing has not changed in 20 years and that a price increase is long overdue.
+It disappoints us how disconnected Oakley Capitol (the new owners of cPanel, Plesk and WHMCS) are from the ever-changing landscape of the hosting industry.
+They are correct that with today’s hardware web hosts can allocate more accounts per server.
+What they fail to understand is that 20 years ago we charged $20 per month for a shared hosting package, whereas today we charge $5.
+Many of our competitors and even our own customers charge significantly less.

-The hosting industry is very competitive.
-Unfortunately, there has not been enough competition for control panels such as cPanel or Plesk in order to keep them in line.
-With the switch to virtualization products such as VPS, cPanel should have a windfall of additional revenue and customers coming in.
-Unfortunately they never changed with the times.
-They never focused on a cloud based software package, in addition they never caught onto the WordPress movement and let hosting companies with internally developed control panels with customized features for WordPress that include staging and live environments gain momentum.
-These tools alone outpace cPanel focused providers such as InterServer.
+The hosting industry is extremely competitive.
+Unfortunately, there has not been enough competition for control panels like cPanel or Plesk to keep them in line.
+With the shift to virtualization products like VPS, cPanel should have seen a surge in additional revenue and customers.
+Unfortunately, they never adapted to the changing times.
+They never focused on a cloud-based software package, nor did they embrace the WordPress movement and let hosting companies with internally developed control panels and customized WordPress features such as staging and live environments gain momentum.
+These tools alone surpass cPanel-focused providers like WebHostingPeople.

-It’s a shame that cPanel a company we heavily relied upon, has failed in so many ways and now in order to offset declining revenue they are proposing a price structure that will result in upwards of an 800% increase for some of our customers.
-It’s hard to process how that decision can be deemed a strategic business move.
+It is a shame that cPanel, a company we heavily relied on, has failed in so many ways and now, in an effort to offset declining revenue, they are proposing a price structure that could result in an increase of up to 800% for some of our customers.
+It is difficult to comprehend how that decision can be viewed as a strategic business move.

 Current cPanel Prices